 In the 1907 edition of ‘The Skin.
 Its Care and Treatment’ Emily Lloyd is listed as the Director of the Marinello Training School and I. R. Outerbridge as its Supervisor of Instruction.
 It is unlikely that Maurer conducted any of the practical classes – her strengths were more in organisation and publicity – but she could have given occasional talks on the more theoretical sections of the course covered in her books.

 The Marinello schools followed a medical training model.
-Students were expected to have a basic knowledge of anatomy and the structure of skin, recognise important skin diseases and conditions, and operate in an environment that followed accepted medical standards of disinfection and sterilisation of equipment.
+Students were expected to have a basic knowledge of anatomy and the structure of skin, recognise important skin diseases and conditions, and operate in an environment that followed what were then accepted medical standards of disinfection and sterilisation of equipment.

 So, no matter who the person is, whether friend, relative or acquaintance, not for one moment should the vigilance be relaxed, but always the same precautions maintained and just as much effort made to avoid infection as though every person treated was a possible source of danger.

 Much has changed in the last 100 years – for example, sterilsation has no place in a modern beauty salon – but the general training approach taken by Marinello is still used today.
-However, some of its practices, such as using orpiment (natural arsenic trisulphide) as a depilatory and the ecorchement face peeling treatment would now be condoned.
+However, some procedures, such as using orpiment (natural arsenic trisulphide) as a depilatory and the ecorchement face peeling treatment, ceased long ago.

 See also: Chemical Depilatories and Face Skinning